 Wake-on-LAN can also work worldwide (over WAN Internet), in case your PC 10,000 km away gets turned off accidentally.
 To turn on a target PC from anywhere in the world, first you need to setup the target PC and router port forwarding (or have a VPN to the target subnet).

-2. setup control PC (your laptop)
+setup control PC

 apt install wakeonlan

-3. Test Wake-on-LAN while on same LAN
+Wake PC on same LAN

-on your control PC (while on the same LAN)
+on control PC, on the same LAN

 using the MAC address of the target PC of course.